cloudyr/AzureRMR/README.md

                 app="yyy-yyy-yyy",
                 secret="{secret goes here}")

-# authenticating with device code: R will display a code and prompt you to verify
+# authenticating with device code: R will display a code to enter in your browser
 az2 <- az_rm$new(tenant="xxx-xxx-xxx",
                  app="zzz-zzz-zzz",
                  auth_type="device")